-Since 1970 twenty-six hurricanes and tropical storms have made their presence known in the New York City area, with the most serious being Gloria in 1985, Floyd in 1999, Irene in 2011 and, of course, Sandy in 2012.
-And 2004 was noteworthy for having three tropical storms that flooded New York in the month of September.
-Nearly half of the tropical systems since 1970 have occurred in the past ten years.
+Since 1970 (thru 2020) ,thirty hurricanes and tropical storms have made their presence known in the New York City area, with the most serious being Gloria in 1985, Floyd in 1999, Irene in 2011 and, of course, Sandy in 2012.
+And 2004 was noteworthy for having three tropical storms that flooded New York in the month of September (2020 had three, but over the course of 13-1/2 weeks).
+These tropical systems have lashed the area as early as the first week of June and as late as late October, but September is by far the month when the majority have struck.
+The longest stretch with no tropical systems visiting the area is five years (1986-1990)

 Powerful category 4 Hurricane Hugo made landfall near Charleston, SC overnight on Sept.
 22, 1989 and the New York metro area was prepared for 5-10 inches of rain when the storm's remnants moved up the coast.
 However, we were spared when the storm moved inland instead and stayed well to the west.
 This was a big relief since six inches of rain had already fallen between Sept.
 14-20.
 What we did experience was warm and humid conditions.